Four Essential FRM® Exam Preparation Strategies

 In some cases, you will be given a question where the answer can be obtained by using a formula and a fairly lengthy calculation.
 However, you may also be able to identify the correct answer without a calculation, if you truly understand the concept or relationship being tested.
 With any formula you encounter in the assigned readings, you should try to gain a clear understanding of what it is telling you (when it is appropriate to use it) and the relationship among the various input variables.

 Think of a formula as just a shorthand way of expressing a relation or concept you need to understand.
 For example, the population variance is the average squared deviation from the mean.
 Approaching formulas in this way will reduce your chances of missing a problem if your memory fails you under the stress of exam day.

-Ready to enroll in FRM exam prep?
-Choose from Kaplan Schweser's FRM study package options now.
+Ready to enroll in FRM Exam prep?
+Choose from Kaplan Schweser's FRM Part I study materials options now.

 FREE eBook—Before You Decide to Sit for the FRM® Exam